mattt/supertone-swift/README.md

 A Swift wrapper for the [Supertone](https://supertone.ai) ONNX text-to-speech pipeline.

+> [!WARNING]
+> This project is in active development.
+> Features and APIs may change.

 Generate high-quality speech synthesis from text using voice style embeddings.
 Includes a `supersay` CLI tool similar to the macOS `say` command.